-- (1) A register under section 436B must contain, in respect of each child registered - - (a) the child's name, date of birth and home address, - (b) the name and home address of the parent or parents who are taking responsibility for the education of the child, and - (c) a brief description, in a form prescribed by regulations, of the primary type of education received by the child. - (2) Regulations under subsection (1)(c) may only require information that is necessary for the purposes of - - (a) enabling a local authority to identify children in its area who may not be receiving a suitable education, or - (b) safeguarding and promoting the welfare of the child. - (3) Nothing in this section prevents a local authority from requesting further information from a parent in a particular case where the authority has reasonable cause to believe that a child may not be receiving a suitable education or that the child's welfare may be at risk."
+- (1) A register under section 436B must contain, in respect of each child registered - - (a) the child's name, date of birth and home address, - (b) the name and home address of the parent or parents who are taking responsibility for the education of the child, and - (c) a brief description, in a form prescribed by regulations, of the primary type of education received by the child.

+- (2) Regulations under subsection (1)(c) may only require information that is necessary for the purposes of- - (a) enabling a local authority to identify children in its area who may not be receiving a suitable education, or - (b) safeguarding and promoting the welfare of the child. - (3) Nothing in this section prevents a local authority from requesting further information from a parent in a particular case where the authority has reasonable cause to believe that a child may not be receiving a suitable education or that the child's welfare may be at risk."

-This amendment seeks to replace much of section 436C with a narrower provision that limits the core content of local authority registers to essential information, allowing local authorities to seek further information where this is reasonably considered strictly necessary to assess the suitability of education or to safeguard the child.
-It removes the ability of the Secretary of State to require additional information to be included in the register of children not in school.
+This amendment seeks to replace much of section 436C with a narrower provision that limits the core content of local authority registers to information needed to identify the child, contact the responsible parent and understand the child's main educational setting, allowing local authorities to seek further information in individual cases where this is reasonably considered strictly necessary to assess the suitability of education or to safeguard the child.
+It also removes the ability of the Secretary of State or Welsh Ministers to require additional information to be included in the register of children not in school.

-133 Clause 32, page 58, line 16, at end insert ", and if the child has lived at their current address for less than 12 months, their previous address"
+Clause 32, page 58, line 16, at end insert ", and if the child has lived at their current address for less than 12 months, their previous address"